-Russian cases: Besides the Beslan School siege, the other four cases all involved the Chechen wars (1995 Samashki Massacre, 2000 Novye Aidi massacre, 1999 Staropromyslovski massacre, 1999 Grozny refugee convoy).
+Other Russian cases: Besides the Beslan School siege and the Dubrovka Theater in Moscow, the other four cases also involved the Chechen wars (1995 Samashki Massacre, 2000 Novye Aidi massacre, 1999 Staropromyslovski massacre, 1999 Grozny refugee convoy).
 Three of these cases allegedly involved Russian police doing the killings.
 See “Russia Condemned for Chechnya Killings,” Human Rights Watch, October 12, 2006; “Civilian Killings in Staropromyslovski District of Grozny,” Human Rights Watch, February 1, 2000; Major Gregory Celestan, “Wounded Bear: The Ongoing Russian Military Operation in Chechnyas,” Global Security.org, August 1996; Michael Wines, “New Reports Back Claims of Attack on Chechen Refugee Convoy,” New York Times, December 5, 1999.

 UPDATE: Woo Bum-kon killed 56 people a over two days in South Korea (April 26-27, 1982).
 It is hard to include him in the above list because there was no large number of people killed in any one single public place, but instead he would kill one or two people in a lot of different public places.
 He also used grenades to kill people.